 4. Say “No” to Ponytails

 Extended pulling on the hair can damage the follicles.
 If your baby has long hair and it’s starting to get in the way of their eyes, trim it.
-Or loosely pin it back, using a small clip, to keep it away from their face.
+Or you can loosely pin it back, using a small clip, to keep it away from their face.

 Keep Growing and Going